lisahyuniko/spaceship-prediction/README.md

-# Spaceship Titanic Passenger Transport Prediction
+# Spaceship Passenger Transport Prediction

 ## Overview

-This repository contains a machine learning project aimed at predicting whether passengers on the Spaceship Titanic would be transported to their destination in another dimension.
+This repository contains a machine learning project aimed at predicting whether passengers on the Spaceship would be transported to their destination in another dimension.
 The project utilizes a dataset consisting of personal records of passengers, with 13 variables including passenger information, cabin details, amenities usage, and more.

 The primary goal of this project is to develop a predictive model using XGBoost, a powerful gradient boosting algorithm, to determine whether a passenger would be transported to another dimension during the voyage.
 The model was trained on a substantial portion of the dataset, and its performance has been evaluated using systematic data preprocessing, hyperparameter tuning, and cross-validation techniques.